**My First Blog** 2/07/13

 Kimmi was developing well but her motor skills weren’t moving along like they should have been.
 Especially at 18 months when she wasn’t walking.
 I’d bring it up to the pediatrician and I was told I ‘read too much’.
 There was nothing wrong with her, according to them.
 Okay.
 (Lesson learned: Always trust a mother’s instinct).
 (Monoamniotic twin pregnancies are not only rare, but if, IF, the babies survive, there are more likely problems associated with their development in many areas.
 Most of the twins both die.
 Kimmi is lucky to have survived.) http://en.wikipedia.org/wiki/Monoamniotic_twins

 I was pregnant once again in 1982.
 The baby was due in March 1983.
 On Labor Day weekend 1982, we went to Castaic Lake for the day with my parents in their motor home.
 I was feeling sick (nothing new there!) and I went up to the motor home to lay down.
 Again, that ‘dark cloud-like’ feeling moved over me quickly, just enough to make me take notice, and then slowly breezed away.
 To use the word distrubing was putting it mildly, and I remembered back to my wedding day and that awful, gnawing feeling I had there at the church.
 Within minutes it passed.
 But I never forgot the wave of blackness it caused me to feel.
+In reflection, it was what DOOM must feel like.
 Was it a tell tale sign of some sort?
 I’m thinking yes.

 During the early summer of 1983 when Jenni was only a few months old, I enrolled Kimmi in the preschool across the street from our house at the elementary school.
 After the first week of her attending, the teacher asked me pointedly “Has Kimmi ever suffered an accident?
 The reason I ask is that she has a lot of difficulty trying to get up off the carpet when we sit for story time and I also notice she is uncoordinated.”
-I told her ‘No. No accidents’ and I knew once again, motherly instinct, that I was right all along, thinking back to the day when I told the pediatrician (when she was a year and a half years old) that she was uncoordinated and didn’t walk.
+I told her ‘No. No accidents’ (jokingly saying to myself that she gets her lack of grace from her momma)and I knew once again, motherly instinct, that I was right all along, thinking back to the day when I told the pediatrician (when she was a year and a half years old) that she was uncoordinated and didn’t walk.
 She didn’t walk until she was 18 months old- and the pediatrician told me I WAS WORRIED OVER NOTHING!
 When she did walk, her gait was off and she favored her left side, but hey, I am only the mom.
 I do not have a doctorate in medicine.

 Being around disabled babies and their mothers 2 days a week in the early months of Jenni’s life, I picked up on terminology regarding birth defects and what kind of miserable and unfair disabilities a baby can be born with.
 It was hard at times to hear other mothers’ gut wrenching stories of their newborns and what they were diagnosed as having.
 I was silently thankful Jenni only had Downs.
 I marched home one afternoon after the class and called a neurologist for Kimmi.
 After testing and hearing about my pregnancy history and her birth, she was diagnosed with Cerebral Palsy.
 I was crushed, once again.
 I was told to keep a watch over the years and I would see if there were any cognitive delays, which would appear over time.
 Great.
 So in 3 months time, my last child was born with Downs and my now 4 year old daughter has Cerebral Palsy and who knows what kind of brain damage.
 This was a such a stressful time, and I did it all without hard liquor! 🙂